deathsimon/SPOT_XR_StickDropDetection/README.md

 We utilize a YOLO v11m model to detect the stick's position.
 If the stick moves vertically beyond a defined threshold, it is considered to be falling.

 **How to Use**

 Fill out the parameters in *config* and start the script.

 Press `q' to exit.

+After detecting a fall, the script stops the detection.
+Press `d' to restart the detection.

+**Dependency**

+numpy - Version: 1.24.2

+opencv-python - Version: 4.11.0.86

+ultralytics - Version: 8.3.99

 **TODO**